 - Make sure the school is accredited.

-Accreditation gives you the assurance that the schools you are considering meets rigorous standards.
+Accreditation gives you the assurance that the schools you are considering meet rigorous standards.
 Colleges and universities look for accreditation when considering candidates for admission to higher education.
-AdvancEd is the most recognized accrediting organization.
+Cogina (formerly AdvancEd) is the most recognized accrediting organization.

 - Focus on your child’s unique learning style and educational needs.

 When my daughter was excelling in English, but failing math, I knew I needed a school with a flexible schedule.
 We found Whitmore School where students have access to their courses every day of the year, and there are no semesters.
 What that meant for my daughter was that she could fly through English and take her time in math.
 Perfect!
-She never felt pressured to meet semester deadlines for completing courses.
+She never felt pressured to cram study for weekly quizzes or to meet semester deadlines for completing courses.